 Monty believes in the value of communities of all kinds (schools, families, and rehabilitation projects) working together through an understanding and love of the land, and supports several good causes along these lines.
 Monty is a committed organic gardener, and was for many years the President of the Soil Association.

 Monty appears live in public at key literary and gardening events through the year.
+He was awarded the Order of the British Empire in H.M.
+The Queen’s Birthday Honours, 8 June 2018.

 “The real importance of gardening is the empowerment that it gives people, however small or seemingly insignificant their gardens might be.
 It is surprising how liberating it is, if you can grow anything at all.” – Monty Don